 Does coaching work or are we asking the wrong question?

 Within the context of an expanding market for coaching in all its forms organisations are asking the questions ‘Does coaching work?’
 They seek evidence of a return on investment.
 We argue within this paper that this is the wrong question.
 Before we can ask whether coaching works we must ask how is it being used, is a coherent framework of practice and finally is it perceived or quantified as being effective within that framework?

-|Research Areas:||Institute for Work Based Learning|
+|Research Areas:||A. > Institute for Work Based Learning|

-|Permissions granted by publisher:||This article first appeared in International Coaching Psychology Review Volume I No 1 (2006).
+|Notes on copyright:||This article first appeared in International Coaching Psychology Review Volume I No 1 (2006).
 Reproduced with permission of the British Psychological Society.|

-|Deposited On:||25 May 2010 08:31|
+|Date Deposited:||25 May 2010 08:31|